Mia Green

 Maria Amalia "Mia" Green (née Lundmark; 14 April 1870 – 24 June 1949) was a Swedish photographer and feminist activist.
-She documented history in that area, particularly during the First World War.
+She documented history in that era, particularly during the First World War.
 She was also involved in the local suffrage association and in creating care for the elderly.

 Life

 She was born in Nor, Roslags-Bro, in Norrtälje Municipality (in the Swedish province of Uppland) on 14 April 1870 and died in Haparanda, Haparanda Municipality, on 24 June 1949, the natural daughter of Maria Christina Lundmark.

 Karungi Overseas post sorting photographed by Green during WWI.

 She grew up with her maternal grandparents in Skellefteå.
 She became as a young adult a photographer in Haparanda (which is in Sweden but close to the border with Finland), where she opened her first photo studio and later opened branches in Kemi (Finland) and Seskarö.

 Haparanda marked a point where the Swedish and Russian rail systems came very close to each other.
 Although her town was small it became very significant during World War I when thousands of mothers and children, invalid prisoners of war and thousands of tonnes of mail were exchanged.
-She had then the opportunity to photograph refugees or soldiers and was often able to sell images to Stockholm newspapers.
+Because of this, Green had the opportunity to photograph refugees and soldiers and was often able to sell the images to Stockholm newspapers.
 She is best known for documenting Haparanda and Tornedalen between 1895 and 1940.